The Fastmail mobile app

 - Privacy: all push notifications are encrypted from our server to your device.

-- Convenient bottom bar allows for single-tap navigation between mail, calendar and contacts, and swaps to an action bar for mail or calendar views as needed.
+- Convenient bottom bar allows for single-tap navigation between mail, calendar, contacts and files, and swaps to an action bar for mail or calendar views as needed.

 - Attach local files to emails.